 A guitar player since the age of ten, Al first began performing publicly in the bars and cafes of Austin, Texas.
-After a while he moved on out to Los Angeles, California where he supplied music for radio commercials and corporate shows while also appearing on television in commercials for Budweiser and Bud Light.
+After a while he moved on out to Los Angeles, California where he supplied music for radio commercials while picking up some extra money by appearing in TV commercials.
+Life at the beach was good!

-In 1979, Westwood Music owner, Fred Walecki, introduced Al to Ramblin’ Jack Elliott one Sunday afternoon while they were flying model airplanes in the San Fernando valley.
-Jack, just returning from Dylan’s Rolling Thunder Tour, needed a place to stay and so he camped at Al’s bunkhouse in Venice Beach for a while.
+In 1979, Al’s buddy Fred introduced Al to Ramblin’ Jack Elliott one Sunday afternoon while they all were flying model airplanes in the San Fernando valley.
+Jack, just returned from Dylan’s Rolling Thunder Tour, needed a place to stay and so he camped at Al’s bunkhouse in Venice Beach for a couple weeks.
 Jack’s first hand accounts were Al’s introduction to Woody Guthrie and his rich musical legacy.
+Thanks Jack!

-Not long afterwards Al made a decision to get out of the advertising business and do some ramblin’, and guitar pickin’, and grinnin’ of his own.
-He hit the hot dusty road like Woody, Jack and others before him.
+Not long afterwards Al decided to get out of the advertising business and do some ramblin’, and some pickin’, and grinnin’ of his own.
+He hit the hot dusty road like Woody, Jack and others had before him.
 Ramblin’ Jack and Woody lived their songs.
 Al has lived his songs too.
-You can hear it in his music!
+You can hear it.

-After nearly forty years of ramblin’, pickin’ and grinnin’ Al continues to keep the good old songs alive.
-He also sings one of his own songs now and then.
-Presently he writes and records his music in his Santa Fe, New Mexico home––a small pueblo style casita filled with guitars and surrounded by tall pines and fruit trees filled with birdsong.
+After decades of making music Al continues to keep the good old songs alive mixing in one of his own songs now and then.
+Presently he writes and records his music in his Santa Fe, New Mexico home––a small pueblo style casita filled with guitars and ensconced in a grove of tall pines and fruit trees.

-Al’s agile fingerstyle guitar playing and his rich bass-baritone voice compliment each other perfectly.
-His wry and sometimes corny humor provides an upbeat counterpoint to the mournful mountain ballads and acoustic blues that he performs.
-Although Al refers to himself deprecatingly as “the least known folk singer,” he is becoming pretty well known.
+Al’s creative fingerstyle guitar playing and his rich bass-baritone voice compliment each other well.
+His humor provides an upbeat counterpoint to the mournful mountain ballads and acoustic blues that he loves to play.
+Enjoy!